-Karl is a property practitioner with extensive experience dealing with both commercial and residential matters at all court and tribunal levels.
+Karl King is a property practitioner with extensive experience dealing with both commercial and residential matters at all court and tribunal levels.
 Karl’s practice, whether advising or litigating, has had an emphasis on landlord and tenant and real property as well as cases involving trusts and wills and insolvency either in connection with property disputes or as independent areas.

 An important part of Karl’s practice involves claims about restrictive covenants, easements, trespass, party wall and boundary disputes but Karl is also very comfortable dealing with issues arising out mortgage transactions.

 Karl has seen a complementary professional liability practice develop alongside his property work and this is mainly focused on lawyer and surveyor liability.